Self-Distilled Reasoner: On-Policy Self-Distillation for Large Language Models: Methods

-\paragraph{\textbf{Alternative objective: Sampled-token distillation through policy gradient.}} Alternatively, following recent on-policy distillation methods~\citep{lu2025onpolicydistillation}, we form a sampled-token shaping signal (equivalently, a reverse-KL signal on sampled actions) and optimize with policy gradient.
+\paragraph{\textbf{Alternative objective: Sampled-token distillation through policy gradient.}} Following recent on-policy distillation methods~\citep{lu2025onpolicydistillation}, we form a sampled-token reward signal (a reverse-KL signal on sampled actions) and optimize with policy gradient.
 For each position $n$ in a sampled sequence $\hat{y}$, define the advantage term

 and optimize the policy-gradient-style objective